Confirming your pregnancy

 SA Referral LIne (South Australia)

-In South Australia if you plan to have your baby at a public hospital in Adelaide you need to talk to your own doctor or call the Pregnancy SA Referral Line on 1300 368 820 (8.30am to 5pm – Monday to Friday).
 The Pregnancy SA Infoline connects women to their closest public maternity service where an appointment can be made.
 At this first antenatal appointment staff will discuss birthing options.

 If you plan to have your baby in the country you should talk with your doctor about how to organise this.

 If you going to be a private patient your doctor will refer you to an obstetrician who will provide your antenatal care and help you arrange your hospital booking.
+You do not need to call the Pregnancy SA Infoline.

 If your pregnancy was not planned, you have probably got many issues that you want to sort out.
 If you are feeling confused or overwhelmed by your pregnancy, you may need some special support or counselling.
 If you are very young or alone, it can be especially important to find someone who can offer you support and understanding.
 The topic 'Pregnancy options counselling' may be helpful.